 Status If the active Sniffing Sensor is functioning properly then a green "checked" icon is displayed.
 If Console cannot manage or reach the Sniffing Sensor then a red "X" icon is displayed.
-In this case make sure that Sniffing Sensor is configured correctly, make sure that the WANsupervisor daemon is running and look for errors in the Events - see page 63.
+In this case make sure that Sniffing Sensor is configured correctly, make sure that the WANsupervisor daemon is running and look for errors in the Events - see page 58.
 Sensor Name Displays the name of the Sniffing Sensor and a colored box with the Graph Color as defined in its configuration.
 Click it to open a new tab with data specific to the Sensor.
 Administrators and Operators can right-click it to open the Sensor's configuration.
 IPs The number of IP addresses that sent or received traffic.
 Only your network's IP addresses are counted.
 Pkts/s (In / Out) The inbound and outbound packets/second throughput after validation.
 Inbound Bits/s The inbound bits/second throughput after validation, and inbound usage percent.
 Outbound Bits/s The outbound bits/second throughput after validation, and outbound usage percent.
 Received Pkts/s The rate of sniffed packets before validation.
 Dropped The rate of packets dropped in the capturing process.
 When the number is high, it indicates a sniffing performance problem.
+Load The load of the operating system for the last 5 minutes.
 CPU% The CPU percent used by the Sniffing Sensor process.
 RAM The amount of memory used by the Sniffing Sensor process.
-Start Time The date when the Sniffing Sensor started.
-Server The Server that runs the Sniffing Sensor.
-Click it to open a new tab with data specific to the Server.
-Administrators and Operators can right-click it to open the Server's configuration.
+Started The date when the Sniffing Sensor started.